IOC marketing chair from Japan investigated for corruption

 As the head of the IOC’s marketing commission since 2014, Takeda has overseen signing sponsor deals worth hundreds of millions of dollars, including new partnerships with Alibaba, Intel and Allianz.

+In a statement issued Friday by the Japanese Olympic Committee, Takeda denied any wrongdoing.
+The JOC said he was in Tokyo but gave no further details.

+“The case is causing tremendous concern among the people who are supporting the Tokyo Games, but I will continue to cooperate in the investigation in order to clear any suspicion of me,” Takeda said.

-The IOC ethics commission is scheduled to meet Friday in Lausanne, Switzerland.
+The IOC ethics commission is scheduled to meet later Friday in Lausanne, Switzerland.
 Takeda could be provisionally suspended from Olympic duty, or offer to step aside during the investigation.

 “The IOC ethics commission has opened a file and will continue to monitor the situation,” the IOC said in a statement.
 “Mr. Takeda continues to enjoy the full presumption of innocence.”